Off-Road Capability: Which Stock SUVs Can Actually Handle Trails?

 Traction Aid Open Diff w/ Brake Control Selectable Locking Rear Diff

-Frequent Errors in Vehicle Selection and Use
+Common Errors in Use

 Many owners assume that "Sport Mode" helps off-road.
 In reality, Sport Mode usually sharpens throttle response, which is the last thing you want when crawling over rocks.
 A jerky throttle leads to wheel spin and broken axles.
 Instead, look for "Sand" or "Rock" modes which often dampen throttle input to allow for precise tire placement.